Fermat-ORG/fermat-framework/README-INSTALLATION.md

 * **Android build-tools 23.01**
 * **Android Development Studio or IntelliJ IDEA**

-Although there are many ways to configure these tools, we suggest to follow the recommended configuration that has been tested by our team.
+Although there are many ways to configure these tools, we suggest to follow the recommended configuration that has been tested by our team, by means of the automatic installationscript or following the manual installation steps.

 #### Automatic installation